sisipeng/sisipeng.github.io/index.md

 ---

 ## About Me
 My research focuses on gender, health, and technology.
 In particular, I have been examining communication, perception, and experience of reproductive health.
-I use qualitative, quantitative, and mixed methods, including content analysis, interviews, surveys, experiments, and natural language processing.
+I use qualitative, quantitative, and mixed methods, including interviews, surveys, experiments, and content analysis.

 ## Research Interests
 - Gender & Technology